StorjOld/downstream-node/README.md

 }
 ```

 Get a new chunk contract for a token.
-Only allow one contract per token for now.
 Returns the first challenge and expiration time (in seconds from now), the file hash, a seed for generation of the prototype file, and the file heartbeat tag.

     GET /api/downstream/chunk/<token>